mie00/ollama/docs/api.md

 #### Structured outputs

-Structured outputs are supported by providing a JSON schema in the `format` parameter.
-The model will generate a response that matches the schema.
+Structured outputs are supported by providing a JSON schema or directly passing GBNF grammar in the `format` parameter.
+The model will generate a response that matches the schema or the grammar.
 See the [structured outputs](#request-structured-outputs) example below.

 #### JSON mode